Skip to main content

 Undergraduate Senior Admission

 An undergraduate senior, registering the semester prior to graduation in a baccalaureate degree program at Arkansas Tech University, who does not need a full load of undergraduate courses to complete requirements for graduation, may request special permission from the Dean of Graduate College to enroll in no more than six (6) hours of graduate course work.
 The student's course load is not to exceed a total of fifteen (15) semester hours of graduate and undergraduate work combined during a fall or spring semester.
 The combined course load for a summer term is six (6) semester hours.
 The student must have a 3.00 cumulative grade point average to be eligible for admission as an undergraduate senior.
-Graduate work taken while classified as an undergraduate senior appears on the undergraduate transcript.
 Failure of a student to complete the bachelor's degree during the semester/term in which the graduate courses are taken will preclude the student from enrolling in additional graduate classes in subsequent semesters until the bachelor's degree is awarded.
 The form requesting approval to enroll as an undergraduate senior can be obtained at the Graduate College online at Request by Undergraduate Senior to Enroll in Graduate Classes.

 Graduate courses do not count toward retention of undergraduate scholarship requirements.
 Prior to taking a mixed course load, students are encouraged to investigate the effects that graduate courses may make on institutional and/or state funded scholarship awards.